Oseltamivir (By mouth)

 - Blistering, peeling, red skin rash

-- Confusion, anxiety, agitation, trouble sleeping, change in mood or behavior, seizures
+- Confusion, agitation, seeing or hearing things that are not there, change in mood or behavior, seizures

 If you notice these less serious side effects, talk with your doctor: